SWProjectTin23/altbauVsNeubau/docs/uptime-monitoring.md

 ### Uptime Robot (external)
 - SaaS-based monitoring service.
 - Used to verify availability of publicly exposed endpoints.
+- Go to `https://dashboard.uptimerobot.com/login` and log in using the username and password defined in the environment file

 ## Monitored Services